Visas

 Who qualifies for the expanded Top-Tier Visa?

-The expansion to STEM professors and researchers is enacted as of March 3, 2026.
+The expansion to STEM professors and researchers takes effect June 2026 (announced March 3, 2026).
 The Top-Tier Visa covers 8 strategic industries: semiconductors, displays, secondary batteries, biotech, robotics, AI, future mobility, and defense.
 The pathway runs D-10-T (job-seeker) to E-7-T (employed) to F-2-T (resident) to F-5-T (permanent).
-Whether STEM professors are exempt from the approximately 140 million KRW income threshold for E-7-T is unconfirmed; verify at hikorea.go.kr.
+STEM professors and researchers are not held to the approximately 149.86 million KRW income threshold that applies to other E-7-T applicants.
+They qualify instead through awards, published papers, commercialization, or career record.
+Verify the current criteria at hikorea.go.kr.

 What is the E-7-1 KCCI work-experience waiver?